Commitment to a Safety-Focused Culture

-VP Safety and Compliance, Transdev North America Rail Division
+VP of Safety and Compliance, Transdev North America Rail Division

 My focus is to ensure that Transdev North America continues to be a leader in the rail industry.
-To provide world-class rail transportation services by promoting our strong culture of safety.
+We strive to provide world-class rail transportation services by promoting our strong culture of safety.

 Strong Safety Systems and Processes

-Our teams are already meeting or exceeding the FRA requirements for Critical Operating Rules Tests.
+Our commuter rail teams are already meeting or exceeding the FRA requirements for Critical Operating Rules Tests.
 This is a formalized rail industry technique for evaluating safety-critical employees’ understanding of the meaning and application of operating rules and practices.
-We will continue to place a great deal of emphasis on these important evaluations and work together to remedy any issues that are identified.
+We to place a great deal of emphasis on these important evaluations and work together to remedy any issues that are identified.